 How do I know what CGM supplies are covered through my insurance policy?

-Will my Medicare coverage change based on the state I live in?
+Will my Medicare coverage for CGMs change based on the state I live in?

 Insurance Glossary

-- What you Owe: Based on your deductible, out-of-pocket limit, and co-insurance, this is the estimated amount of money your health insurance provider requires you to pay out of your pocket.
-This amount can be more significant than $0 if your deductible is unmet or your deductible is met, and you are paying the co-insurance portion of the cost.
+- What you Owe: Based on your deductible, out-of-pocket limit, and co-insurance, this is the estimated amount your health insurance provider requires you to pay out of your pocket.
+This amount can be more than $0 if your deductible is unmet, or your deductible is met and you are paying the co-insurance portion of the cost.

 - Your Deductible: A deductible is an amount you must pay out of your pocket before your health insurance provider will begin covering a predetermined percentage of your medical costs.